The Aaland Islands Dispute, 1921

 What was the Aaland Islands dispute?

-The League of Nations got involved in a dispute between Finland and Sweden in 1921 over who controlled the Aaland Islands.
+The League of Nations got involved in a between Finland and Sweden in 1921 over who controlled the Aaland Islands.

 Where are the Aaland Islands?